githubtraining/exercise-exclude-files-from-secret-scanning/README.md

-# Welcome to the exercise-exclude-files-from-secret-scanning exercise!
+# Welcome to the exclude-files-from-secret-scanning exercise!

 This exercise checks FILL THIS IN.
 It is automatically graded via a workflow once you have completed the instructions.